MortalKommit/PyWhatsapp/README.md

 ChromeDriver used: If this versions becomes outdated or gives problem download the latest version from <a href = "http://chromedriver.chromium.org/downloads"> Download Link </a>

+Requires chromedriver location added to the %PATH% system environment variable.

 ### Platform Mac
 Remove the ChromeDriverused in the repository and install <a href =